aca-cg/fortpress/post/welcome.md

 <--MARKUP-->

 I wanted a simple blog to be able to express myself, to share, to discover, to exchange.
 And that's it.
-A secure blog, based on the same technologies as Hackmyfortress.com.
-The basic principles are always the same:
+A secure blog.
+The basic principles are :
 * security
 * efficiency
 * simplicity